 First, let’s talk about passive income… what is it, exactly?

-I go into this more in-depth here (that link will open in a new tab so you won’t lose your place here!) but basically passive income (in the way we’re covering it today) is money that you make on something you’ve done once (like creating a blog post with affiliate links) and you continue to earn money from that thing for months or years to come.
+I go into this more in-depth in What Is Passive Income?
+(That link will open in a new tab so you won’t lose your place here!) but basically passive income (in the way we’re covering it today) is money that you make on something you’ve done once (like creating a blog post with affiliate links) and you continue to earn money from that thing for months or years to come.

 I will say this: making money with blogging and affiliate marketing is almost always a long game: you’re NOT going to get rich overnight (unless you hit the Internet “lotto” and you have a post go viral… if so, lucky you!)
 In fact, you may never get rich from it at all.